Maurice Janin: Biography

+Janin was directly involved in those acts of aggression by "Allies" against the legitimate Soviet Government and Russia.

 At the beginning of 1918, Janin was made the minister of war for the Czechoslovak national council (based in Paris).
 By July, he was appointed chief of the Allied military mission in Siberia as part of the intervention in the Russian Civil War and moved back to Russia.

 In November there was a bloodless coup against the All-Russian Directory (the Allied supported Russian government), several Social-Revolutionary members of the Directory were arrested and the remaining ministers voted to make Admiral Alexander Kolchak (The minister of War and Navy) the supreme leader.

 By November 1919, the Red Army began to push the white army into a rapid retreat across Siberia known as the Great Siberian Ice March.
 During this long march, Janin detained Supreme Leader Kolchak because Kolchak had refused to give him control of the main gold reserve of the army.
 In January of 1920, they arrived in the city of Irkutsk and Janin handed Kolchak over to the local Social-Revolutionary committee along with a disputed number of wagons of gold to ensure his own safety.
 Janin said that "Psychologically, we cannot accept responsibility for the safety of the admiral's journey...
 After I suggested that he transfer the gold reserve under my personal responsibility and he refused to trust me, I can no longer do anything".
 In February 1920, Kolchak was executed by firing squad.

 Maurice Janin with his staff in Siberia (taken between 1918 and 1920).

 Janin returned home to France shortly after this and defended the accusations that he had personally betrayed Kolchak and the anti-Bolshevik movement by saying that it was "fairy tales" and that people couldn't "imagine the real state of affairs in its true light".
 He died on 28 April 1946 in France.